N0t3-c00lkid/Turboclient/README.md

 if you still thinks this is a token stealers you can check the .sb3 file
-(disclaimer: if u didnt do one of the steps, the program might wont working properly)
+(disclaimer: if u didnt do one of the steps, the program might wont working properly) (disclaimer: the program itself might be crappy too cuz i havent tested it yet)